 What is a Paradox?

-The classic example of a falsidical paradox is from the Animal Farm, by George Orwell.
-He makes the statement, all animals are equal, but some are more equal than others.
-It is an obvious paradox which implies favoritism or preferential treatment is afforded some animals, which is a contradictory statement.
+Another classic example of a falsidical paradox is found in Animal Farm by George Orwell.
+He makes the statement all animals are equal, but some are “more equal” than others.
+It is an obvious paradox implying favoritism, or preferential treatment, is afforded some animals, which is contradictory.
 It creates a paradox.
-You cannot afford to equality to all and then carve out exceptions.
-It sounds a lot like modern politics doesn’t it?
+You cannot afford equality to all and carve out exceptions.
+However, this does sound a lot like conservative politics.

-Sometimes the paradox is between what is written and how things actually work.
+An example of a Veridical paradox is the statement, “The more things change, the more they stay the same.”
+Sometimes the paradox is between what is written and how things work.
 Take the US Declaration of Independence from 1776.
-It says all men are created equal, but it in reality, it condoned and supported slavery.
+It says all men are created equal, but it condoned and supported slavery.

 How Truth Becomes Subjective

 “I like to point out that people very often confuse the idea that truth is subjective with the fact that truth is perishable.” — Errol Morris

 The internet and social media have only amplified this tendency to indulge in paradoxical beliefs and values.
 A person can easily find a community of individuals who share their views, regardless of how unfounded they may be.
 This is the essence of every conspiracy theory.
 When a group of like-minded people comes together, they reinforce each other’s belief systems.
 They validate one another’s paradoxical reasoning and create an echo chamber of confirmation.

 One example of this is climate change denial.
 Despite the overwhelming scientific consensus that climate change is real and human-made, there are still countless individuals who deny it.
 They use paradoxical thinking to validate their stance, often saying that because there were extreme weather events in the past, current weather phenomena are also natural, ignoring the fact that the frequency and intensity of weather events have increased significantly.
 So truth becomes subjective based on their denial of evidence.